 Regular purchases and sales of financial assets are recognized at cost on the trade date - the date on which the Company commits to purchase or sell the investment.
 Transaction costs are expensed as incurred in the statement of comprehensive income (loss).
 Financial assets are derecognized when the rights to receive cash flows have expired or the Company has transferred substantially all risks and rewards of ownership.
 Subsequent to initial recognition, all financial assets and financial liabilities are measured at amortized cost using the effective interest rate method.
 The update is committed if its effect is not significant.

-5. Critical accounting estimates and judgments
+5. Significant accounting judgments, estimates and assumptions